ualich/ualich/README.md

 ### NeuroForest

-Check out my personal knowledge management project [NeuroForest][neuroforest].
-It is based on [TiddlyWiki5][tw5] and offers customizable, reliable, and efficient handling of large knowledge bases.
+Check out my knowledge engineering project [NeuroForest][neuroforest].
+It is based on [TiddlyWiki5][tw5] and offers customizable, reliable, and efficient handling of complex knowledge bases.

 ### Connect with me